 - Injury prevention so you do not lose your active lifestyle in the future

-- Other safe, effective treatment methods to optimize your mobility
+- Other safe, effective exercises to increase and maintain your mobility

-Missouri Law states that you need a prescription for physical therapy, so you need to reach out to your Old Monroe, MO doctor to see if physical therapy is safe and an effective treatment option for your shoulder pain.
-Our experienced physical and occupational therapists form a team with your primary care physician to make sure you are getting the care that is safe for your condition.
+Missouri Revised Statute §334.506 dictates that you need a prescription to attend physical therapy appointments, so it’s important to speak to your Old Monroe, MO doctor to see if physical therapy is safe and an effective treatment option for your shoulder pain.
+Our licensed physical and occupational therapists form a team with your primary care physician to make sure you are getting the care that is safe for your condition.

 Old Monroe, MO Shoulder Pain | Axes Physical Therapy

-A well-functioning shoulder is imperative to not only carrying out daily tasks with ease, but to doing the things we love.
-At Axes, we focus on positive outcomes for our Old Monroe, MO clients by creating proven treatment plans based on your injury, pain level, age, and how physically active you need to be.
-Do not wait to get back to the activities you love and a pain-free life.
-Request an appointment online or call the location most convenient for you.
+Optimal movement health is essential to not only carrying out daily tasks with ease, but to doing the things we love.
+At Axes, we focus on positive outcomes for our Old Monroe, MO clients by implementing evidence-backed treatment plans catered to your injury, pain level, age, and the activities you want to get back to.
+You do not have to delay in getting back to the things you love doing most and a pain-free life.
+Request an appointment through our website or reach out to our location most convenient for you.